hashicorp/terraform-provider-aws/website/docs/r/api_gateway_usage_plan.html.markdown

 ##### Throttle

-* `path` (Required) - The method to apply the throttle settings for.
+* `path` (Required) - Method to apply the throttle settings for.
 Specfiy the path and method, for example `/test/GET`.
 * `burst_limit` (Optional) - The API request burst limit, the maximum rate limit over a time ranging from one to a few seconds, depending upon whether the underlying token bucket is at its full capacity.
 * `rate_limit` (Optional) - The API request steady-state rate limit.

 #### Quota Settings Arguments

-* `limit` (Optional) - The maximum number of requests that can be made in a given time period.
+* `limit` (Optional) - Maximum number of requests that can be made in a given time period.
-* `offset` (Optional) - The number of requests subtracted from the given limit in the initial time period.
+* `offset` (Optional) - Number of requests subtracted from the given limit in the initial time period.
-* `period` (Optional) - The time period in which the limit applies.
+* `period` (Optional) - Time period in which the limit applies.
 Valid values are "DAY", "WEEK" or "MONTH".

 #### Throttling Settings Arguments